 Hello!
 Today we share out little Walnut Babies (aka Walnuss Wiegenkinder or Walnussbaby), yet another classic German/ Austrian childhood craft.
+We love Walnut DIYs.
 This is also very special edition of “Kids Get Crafty”, as it is part of the Kids Craft Group “Advent Calendar Activities”.
 A number of blogger friends have got together to create an activity a day for you to have fun during the advent period.
 Today I am sharing our little Walnut Babies – so dig in to those seasonal nuts and get crafty!

 Visit the button below or click for the Virtual Advent Calendar for daily updates!